 A joint research project sponsored by the U.S. Department of Agriculture (USDA) and the National Academy of Agricultural Sciences, Rural Development Administration of South Korea, investigated the use of Near-Infrared Spectroscopy to identify Fusarium infection in barley.
 The fungus Fusarium reduces grain yields and generates a toxin that can be harmful to humans and livestock that ingest infected grains.

 To measure in the wavelength range of 1175-2170 nm, this group used the AvaSpec-NIR256/512-2.5-HSC-EVO instrument with an InGaAs (Indium, Gallium, and Arsenide) thermoelectric cooled detector with an integration time of 20 milliseconds.
-Using partial least squares analysis and regression modeling, a discrimination prediction model was developed that offered 98-100% accuracy in identifying grains contaminated with Fusarium spores.
+Using partial least squares analysis and regression modelling, a discrimination prediction model was developed that offered 98-100% accuracy in identifying grains contaminated with Fusarium spores.

 Researchers observed a reflectance peak between 1555-1575 nm for all samples as well as rising peaks at 1305 and 2000 nm and a falling peak in the 1900 nm wavelength range.
 The largest differences were in reflective intensity.
 For the normal (uninfected) hulled barley, intensity of reflectivity was 8000 counts while infected grains showed an average intensity of 9600 counts.

 To test their discrimination model, researchers tested hundreds of samples.
-In testing uninfected samples, their model returned only one false positive with a discrimination accuracy of 99.8% and of the infected samples, returned zero false negatives for a discrimination accuracy of 100%.
+In testing uninfected samples, their model returned only one false positive with a discrimination accuracy of 99.8% and for the infected samples, returned zero false negatives for a discrimination accuracy of 100%.
 Future researchers will investigate similar models for detecting Fusarium infections in other grains as well.

 Identifying Rice Blast Fungus

 Rice blast is caused by the fungus Magnaporthe oryzae and its anamorphs such as pyricularia grisea.
 It is considered a major threat to food safety and stability in many parts of the world due to the severe yield loss that it causes, but until recently, the method used to detect rice blast was a physical inspection on the ground.
 It was time-consuming and nearly impossible for large-scale operations to perform comprehensive visual inspections.
-The alternative, the use of large amounts of pesticides and fungicides, has its own risks to health and the environment as well as increasing the costs of production.
+The alternative – the use of large amounts of pesticides and fungicides – has its own risks to health and the environment as well as increasing the costs of production.

-Researchers at the China National Rice Research Institute and the Academy of Agricultural Sciences in Hangzhou, China employed neural networks to analyze reflectance spectra in the development of their modeling for rice blast detection.
-Their aim was to detect spectral regions where rice reflectance changed dependent on rice neck blast disease index and to select the key wavelength bands with the sensitivity to analyze disease severity and validated their neural network-based spectral model for qualifying disease severity.
+Researchers at the China National Rice Research Institute and the Academy of Agricultural Sciences in Hangzhou, China employed neural networks to analyze reflectance spectra in the development of their modelling for rice blast detection.
+Their aim was to detect spectral regions where rice reflectance changed depending on rice neck blast disease index and to select the key wavelength bands with the sensitivity to analyze disease severity and validated their neural network-based spectral model for qualifying disease severity.

-In this study, rice showing a moderate disease index exhibited high raw reflectance in the 805-1000 nm range while rice with a higher disease index demonstrated a lower raw reflectance under 940 nm but higher reflectance in the 960-1000 nm range.
+In this study, rice showing a moderate disease index exhibited high raw reflectance in the 805-1000 nm range, while rice with a higher disease index demonstrated a lower raw reflectance under 940 nm but higher reflectance in the 960-1000 nm range.
 This was similar to an earlier study that correlated moderate fungus infection with high reflectance in the SWIR 1135-2400 nm range and low reflectance in the NIR 709-1134 nm range and a more serious fungal infection with low reflectance under 1297 nm and a high reflectance between 1298 and 2400 nm.